Evaluating the costs of content marketing: creation, strategy, distribution, and tools

 How much will this really cost me?
-It’s a phrase we hear (and utter) time and time again when it comes to content marketing because, unfortunately, there’s no one answer when it comes to the costs of content marketing.
-The range of costs are all over the place.
+It’s a phrase we hear (and utter) time and time again when it comes to content marketing because, unfortunately, there’s no one answer.
+The range of content marketing costs are all over the place.
 You can find a freelancer willing to write an article for $5 or you can spend six figures on an agency who throws ideas on the wall to see what sticks.
-It all depends on your budget, who you want to hire and what services they can provide for you.
+It all depends on your budget, who you want to hire, and what services they can provide for you.

-It’s estimated that by 2020, freelancers will make up over 50% of the American workforce.
-Freelancers are everywhere and they come in all shapes, sizes and prices.
+It’s estimated that by 2020, freelancers will make up over 50 percent of the American workforce.
+Freelancers are everywhere and they come in all shapes, sizes, and prices.
 A journalist-turned-content-marketer will definitely cost differently than a recent grad who churns out generalist listicles.
 The important thing to note is that freelancers deserve a living wage for the work they do and they can be incredibly effective because of their flexibility and independence.

 Okay, we’re biased, but a team of content marketing experts completely devoted to your brand’s needs and challenges is pretty awesome.
-Whether they’re full service or they specialize in strategy or distribution, content marketing partners are great because you obtain the brain trust of a strategic partner, save time and resources for your team and avoid the need to coordinate or manage freelancers or projects.
+Whether they’re full service or they specialize in certain areas, content marketing partners are great because you obtain the brain trust of a strategic partner, save time and resources for your team, and avoid the need to coordinate freelancers or projects.
 They do all that for you.
 They can also teach your team best practices and processes (and how to navigate those changes along the way) so that you feel assured as you scale in size internally.

-There’s no one model brands use to build their team, and as you grow you will need to flex by leaning on partners and freelancers.
-Similarly, many brands like to use a combination of freelancers, an in-house team and a content marketing partner throughout the year to achieve different content marketing goals and initiatives.
+There’s no one model brands use to build their team, and as you grow, you’ll need to flex by leaning on partners and freelancers.
+Similarly, many brands like to use a combination of freelancers, an in-house team, and a content marketing partner throughout the year to achieve different content marketing goals and initiatives.
 It’s a symbiotic relationship, and roles and efforts can be throttled as you go.
-So keep that in mind when you see the costs of content marketing—in content strategy, content creation and content distribution.
+So keep t hat in mind when you see the costs of content marketing—in content strategy, content creation, and content distribution.

-Freelancers: A freelancer who calls himself a “Content Strategist” or a “Content Marketing Manager” with a background in data science, journalism, advertising or content marketing may require a monthly retainer for strategy, usually starting between $1,500–2,000 a month.
+Freelancers: a freelancer who calls themself a “content strategist” or a “content marketing manager” with a background in data science, journalism, advertising, or content marketing may require a monthly retainer for strategy, usually starting between $1,500–2,000 a month.
 Buyers beware: many freelancers may call themselves “strategists” these days without having a background in data science so it can be hit or miss.
 Vet resumes and experience to see if they meet all of your qualifications.

 Who are you hiring to produce this content?
 Again, it’s all about variables.
 What kind of content are you creating—written, audio, visual, video?
 How long is the piece of content?
 What kind of original research and reporting is required—is it a listicle or a feature?